sapio-lang/sapio/docs/DEVELOPMENT.md

 Validation reads the advertised JSON directly, preserving integer limits above the exact range of floating point numbers.

-Schemas use Draft 7, matching Schemars 0.8.
+Plugin API generation explicitly selects Draft 7.
 References must resolve within the advertised schema: validation never fetches network resources or local files.
 Patterns use the Rust regex engine, so backreferences and lookaround are not supported.
 A preflight rejects nonproductive reference cycles and excessive reference expansion (65,536 schema visits or 128 levels), while allowing